viamrobotics/docs/docs/mobility/frame-system/_index.md

 ## Additional Transforms

-_Additional Transforms_ exist to help the frame system determine the location of and relationships between objects not initially known to the robot.
+_Additional Transforms_ exist to help the frame system determine the location of and relationships between objects not initially known to the machine.

 For example:

-- In our [example of nested dynamic attachment](/mobility/frame-system/nested-frame-config/), the arm can be managed by the frame system without additional transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame (centered at `(0, 0, 0)` in the robot's coordinate system).
+- In our [example of nested dynamic attachment](/mobility/frame-system/nested-frame-config/), the arm can be managed by the frame system without additional transforms because the base of the arm is fixed with respect to the gantry's platform, and the gantry's origin is fixed with respect to the `world` reference frame (centered at `(0, 0, 0)` in the machine's coordinate system).

-  However, an arm with an attached [camera](/components/camera/) might generate additional information about the poses of other objects with respect to references frames on the robot.
+  However, an arm with an attached [camera](/components/camera/) might generate additional information about the poses of other objects with respect to references frames on the machine.

   With the [vision service](/ml/vision/), the camera might detect objects that do not have a relationship to a `world` reference frame.